AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex5.md

 In the **Configure new destination** screen, you need to configure two things:

-- Name: use the name `--demoProfileLdap-- - Adobe Target (Web)`, which should look like this: **vangeluw - Adobe Target (Web)**.
+- Name: use the name `--aepUserLdap-- - Adobe Target (Web)`, which should look like this: **vangeluw - Adobe Target (Web)**.
 - Datastream ID: you need to select the datastream that you configured in [Exercise 0.2 Create your Datastream](./../../../modules/gettingstarted/gettingstarted/ex2.md).
-The name of your datastream should be: `--demoProfileLdap-- - Demo System Datastream`.
+The name of your datastream should be: `--aepUserLdap-- - Demo System Datastream`.

 Click **Next**.